SteveBarnett/human-centred/workshops/2024/nztc/index.md

 - Short [WCAG preso](wcag.pdf).
 - Carry on with your next test(s) from [the activities list](#activities).

-- Barriers activity for lunch.
+#### Barriers activity for lunch

+- During lunch, try and notice any barriers, any mismatches.
+- Can be for yourself, or for someone else.

 ### Session 3